The irony of a narcissist saying, “You’re crazy.”

-Most of the people I have spoken with so far, including myself when I took that first step to reach out for help often start with, this is going to sound stupid, daft, silly, mad, crazy or unbelievable, Most people who have suffered at the hands of a narcissist be it parent, boss, friend, other family members or a partner, have started with those words, unless they are further along in recovery, even then sometimes we slip.
-You are far from alone in how you feel, and none of it sounds stupid, daft or any of the others most of us lead with when we very first open up, unfortunately, narcissistic abuse is very real in society and when it’s only emotional, psychological abuse it’s hard to see, even when their physical abuse too with how the narcissist blame shifts or uses reactive abuse against us, its hard to see clearly what’s happening to us and it’s hard to trust and open up to start, sexual abuse is another people find incredibly hard to open up about.
+Most of the people I have spoken with so far, including myself when I took that first step to reach out for help, often start with.
+This is going to sound stupid, daft, silly, mad, crazy or unbelievable.
+Most people who have suffered at the hands of a narcissist, be it parent, boss, friend, other family members or a partner, have started with those words unless they are further along in recovery.
+Even then, sometimes, we slip.
+You are far from alone in how you feel.
+None of it sounds stupid, daft, or any of the others most of us lead with when we very first open up.
+Unfortunately, narcissistic abuse is very real in society.
+When it’s only emotional, psychological abuse, it’s hard to see.
+Even when their physical abuse, too, with how the narcissist blame shifts or uses reactive abuse against us, it’s hard to see clearly what’s happening to us.
+It’s hard to trust and open up to start.
+Sexual abuse is another people find incredibly hard to open up about.

 So what exactly do they do to us?
-Emotional abuse is hard to see, these are some the things that happen to people in emotionally abusive relationships.
+Emotional abuse is hard to see.
+These are some things that happen to people in emotionally abusive relationships.

-Emotional abuse is non-physical, yet some or a lot of physical abuse can occur in these relationships also, we know when we’ve been punched in the face, it hurts, it leaves marks, we feel it and we see it. yet due to fear and intimidation, most still don’t leave, psychological abuse hurts us differently, in the most unimaginable ways, we just don’t see it happening. you just can not see it of feel it, just like physical abuse psychological abuse causes so much pain yet mostly the confusion and pain occur in our, hearts, minds and soul, both types of abuse leaving lots of side effects like anxiety, trauma bonding and CPTSD.
+Emotional abuse is non-physical, yet some or a lot of physical abuse can occur in these relationships.
+Also, we know when we’ve been punched in the face, it hurts, it leaves marks, we feel it, and we see it.
+Yet, due to fear and intimidation, most still don’t leave.
+Psychological abuse hurts us differently.
+In the most unimaginable ways, we just don’t see it happening.
+You just can not see.
+Just like physical abuse, psychological abuse causes so much pain, yet mostly the confusion and pain occur in our hearts, minds and soul.
+Both types of abuse leaving lots of side effects like anxiety, trauma bonding and CPTSD.

-The relationship usually starts with the narcissist wanting you all to themselves, this isn’t always the case depending on how many other partners the narcissist already has on the go, in most cases this is a major red flag, the very first stage the love bombing stage when they just can not seem to get enough of you, with them treating you so well you can not get enough of them either and who could blame you, yet when you want to go out with friends at first they might offer lifts to keep an eye on you, yet we believe they are being kind, then they might make us feel guilty for going so we slowly stop going, further into the relationship they will start with the arguments. the silent treatments, or the accusations, either before we go, or when we get home, we end up cutting ourselves off from friends and family due to fear of the narcissist reactions, or the narcissist triangulates with toxic words like. ” they don’t like you anyway.”
+The relationship usually starts with the narcissist wanting you all to themselves, this isn’t always the case depending on how many other partners the narcissist already has on the go, in most cases, this is a major red flag, the very first stage the love bombing stage when they just can not seem to get enough of you, with them treating you so well you can not get enough of them either and who could blame you, yet when you want to go out with friends at first, they might offer lifts to keep an eye on you, yet we believe they are being kind.
+They might make us feel guilty for going, so we slowly stop going.
+Further, into the relationship, they will start with the arguments. the silent treatments, or the accusations, either before we go, or when we get home, we end up cutting ourselves off from friends and family due to fear of the narcissist reactions, or the narcissist triangulates with toxic words like. ” they don’t like you anyway.”
 Or “they talk about you behind your back, they said this about you.”
 Or “your parents just use you.”
 And the rest.
-They’ll start arguments before family events, then when you arrive they’ll be the life and the soul of the party whilst your left, hurt, angry or frustrated, they can use this against you further down the line when they want to make out you’re crazy.
-When we are isolated, we lack the support system to help us see what’s happening, or if you have got people saying things in the beginning when the narcissist is treating you so right, the narcissist will go all out to make sure you cut them out, then when we do see, most of us through our own pride, through guilt for not believing those who were right, fear of judgment, fear of being misunderstood, or embarrassment don’t want to approach those very people who could help us, worse still with some narcissistic people they will have all your friends and family on their side as their flying monkeys or enablers believe the narcissist and not you.
+They’ll start arguments before family events.
+Then when you arrive, they’ll be the life and soul of the party while you’re left, hurt, angry or frustrated.
+They can use this against you further down the line when they want to make out you’re crazy.
+When we are isolated, we lack the support system to help us see what’s happening, or if you have got people saying things in the beginning when the narcissist is treating you so right, the narcissist will go all out to make sure you cut them out.
+When we do see, most of us, through our own pride, through guilt for not believing those who were right, fear of judgment, fear of being misunderstood, or embarrassed, don’t want to approach those very people who could help us, worse still with some narcissistic people they will have all your friends and family on their side as their flying monkeys or enablers believe the narcissist and not you.
 Isolation is a major red flag for future awareness if you start dating again.

 Try reaching out to friends and family you’ve been isolated from.
-Good people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
-Then start getting back out in the world, this isn’t easy to start especially with anxiety, learn your triggers so you know you.
-Find anchor thoughts keep telling yourself that you are safe now.
+Genuine people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
+Then start getting back out in the world.
+This isn’t easy to start, especially with anxiety.
+Learn your triggers, so you know you.
+Find anchor thoughts.
+Keep telling yourself that you are safe now.
 Start by just smiling at people, then say hello.
-It will get easier and you will get there.
+It will get easier, and you will get there.